Arzazrel/Project_SEAI_25/README.md

 Frequencies > 7600 Hz -> have almost no useful information for speech (more noise, less discrimination between words).
 The 80–7600 Hz range captures virtually all the phonetic information needed to recognize voice commands.

-#### MFCC used to obtain compact features (used in lightweight KWS models).
+#### MFCC (Mel-Frequency Cepstral Coefficients)
-When calculating MFCCs (Mel-Frequency Cepstral Coefficients):
+MFCC used to obtain compact features (used in lightweight KWS models).
+When calculating MFCCs:
 1) Start with the spectrum;
 2) Switch to the Mel scale and take its log;
 3) Apply a DCT (Discrete Cosine Transform) and obtain the MFCC coefficients.